ruzickam/coding-challenges/README.md

 # Coding Challenges

-Solutions for some non-trivial coding problems.
+Solutions for various coding problems.

 All code is in C++11.